EMC China Lab

 What is a Bicycle Helmet?

 A bicycle helmetis any headgear sold to protect bicycle riders from head injuries during cycling.
-If a helmet is marketed or promoted in a way that implies protection during general use or for specific activities other than bicycling, and a reasonable consumer would interpret it as a bicycle helmet, it is still considered a bicycle helmet under the regulation.
+If a helmet is marketed or promoted in a way that implies protection during general use or for specific activities other than bicycling, and a reasonable consumer woULd interpret it as a bicycle helmet, it is still consideRED a bicycle helmet under the regulation.

 Products Exempt from 16 CFR Part 1203